City News & Announcements

 Improvements to the utilities and pavement on Country Club Road will be completed in the coming weeks.

 The City will be restoring the previous traffic configurations of all-way stops at both 10th Street and Country Club intersections.

 Thank you for your patience!

 The new City Hall project is moving forward!

-Early site work is expected to begin in June, including demolition of 320 and 366 A Ave (buildings east of the existing city hall), excavation, shoring, foundation, utility improvements and tree removal.
+Demolition of 320 and 366 A Ave (buildings east of the existing city hall) is underway.
+Excavation, shoring, foundation, utility improvements and tree removal will begin soon.